MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.it-it/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 - granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
 That user's permissions should be limited only to:

     - Creazione dei ticket della richiesta di supporto
     - Visualizzazione dei gruppi di risorse

-Per visualizzare l'anteprima di questo lab in formato di guida interattiva, **[fare clic qui](https://mslabs.cloudguides.com/en-us/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202)** .

 ## <a name="objectives"></a>Obiettivi